cning0506/DATA-310_Applied_Machine_Learning/Project1.md

 ## Conclusion
 In conclusion, this model provides a broad prediction on housing prices for the datasets we collected.
 There are different approaches to improving the model.
 It can be more practical and accurate if we scrape more data and perhaps change up the sequence of the layer to determine the strength of each predictor.
 In fact, there might be some typos or errors from the website that needs to be addressed.
 In addition, we should also examine more predictors to avoid any systematic bias.
 Regarding the visualization of the data, I think I could do a much better job showing the relationship between the two prices.
+I think a heat map could be a potential alternative to demonstrate the correlation between the predicted price and actual price.
+As a stretch goal, I will be looking at the zipcode and geographical locations as another major predictor.

 ### *Figure 5: Best Deal to Worst Deals in Phoenix, AZ*